JWiggins973/SNHU-CS330/README.md

 *This is my final project and my reflection of what I learned in the course.*

 ## How to Build
--Open the solution file
+- Open the solution file
--Build the project
+- Build the project
 - Run the `.exe` file